gmac/schema-stitching-handbook/05-mutations-and-subscriptions/README.md

 }
 ```

 This mutation originates in the Posts service, and creates records in an in-memory array there (the records will be reset each time the server restarts).
-Mutation fields are merged like any other type and may be implemented by many underlying subschemas.
-Also notice that a new `Post` includes a randomly assigned `User`&mdash;the data for which comes from the Users service.
-Just like query data, mutation results may include merged fields from other services.
+Mutation results are resolved just like any other typed object, so may also merge fields from across services.
+Notice that a new `Post` includes a randomly assigned `User`&mdash;the data for which comes from the Users service.

-Note that (at minimum) the Post `id` changes each time you run the mutation above.
-To see all the posts that you've created, you may query for them:
+Each time you run the above mutation, you create a new `Post`.
+To see all the posts that you've created, you may query them:

 ```graphql
 query {